 WHAT WE DO

-Justice Rapid Response (JRR) manages the rapid deployment of criminal justice and related professionals from a stand-by roster.
-These deployments can be requested by the international community to investigate, analyze and report on situations where serious human rights and international criminal violations have been reported.
+Justice Rapid Response manages the rapid deployment of criminal justice and related professionals from a stand-by roster.
+Expertise can be requested by the international community to investigate, analyze and report on situations where serious human rights and international criminal violations have been reported.

 The background and training of JRR experts enable them to contribute to a wide range of missions: direct assistance to States; human rights or international criminal law investigations; commissions of inquiry or fact finding commissions; internal investigations; and political missions, mediations and security sector reform assessments.